- Men's Grooming

 The bristles of a shaving brush are typically either horse, boar or badger hair.
 And we can't guarantee the hair is always extracted in a way that brings no harm to them.
 This can be a saddening realisation if you're an animal lover and a grooming expert, but luckily there are some cruelty-free and vegan options on the market.

-Jack Black offer vegan and cruelty-free brushes made with synthetic bristles that are equally as effective, soft and finely packed as the animal alternative.
-Their vegan brushes come at the higher end of the price range, but if you live a vegan lifestyle, the extra few pounds are worth maintaining a clean conscience.
+Bulldog offer cruelty-free brushes made with synthetic bristles that are equally as effective, soft and finely packed as the animal alternative.

 Is a shaving brush necessary?

 A shaving brush is often the most overlooked part of your grooming or shaving routine, but it's one of the most important products - it's no coincidence that every revered salon has a wide range readily available.
 A premium shaving brush is what distinguishes a basic grooming kit from a deluxe one, giving you the luxury treatment with high-quality materials.

 If you're someone who enjoys a close shave at least once a week, you need to invest in a top calibre shaving brush.
 They help you create the smoothest and closest shave; the strong and soft bristles lift your facial hair and allows your razor to seamlessly glide underneath.
 The texture of the bristles also produces a rich lather with warm water and shaving cream, gently moisturising your skin and helping you guide the razor.

 A high-end shaving brush does all of the above, as well as efficiently exfoliating dead skin and revealing a fresh, clear complexion.
 They're the difference between a tired face in the morning and a fresh look that makes you feel full of energy.